crusher-dev/docsv2/docs/guides/setting-up-services.md

 ---
 title: 🚇 Test locally with tunnel proxy
-sidebar_label: 🚇 Test locally with tunnel proxy
+sidebar_label: Test locally with tunnel proxy
 ---

 Running test locally can be slow, or running test in machine like CI can be tough.

 With crusher, you can enable it with few config.
 We use cloudflare warp to create tunnel and then use it to test

-This can be helpful
+This can be helpful if you are,
 1. [**Testing on local machine**](#testing-local-development): Run test against your local service.
 Super-fast execution.
 2. **Test on CI**: After building, expose local port to run test.

 ## Enabling tunnel proxy